openedx/frontend-app-ecommerce/README.rst

 ---------------------------------

 This MFE is configured via environment variables supplied at build time.
 All micro-frontends have a shared set of required environment variables, as documented in the Open edX Developer Guide under `Required Environment Variables <https://edx.readthedocs.io/projects/edx-developer-docs/en/latest/developers_guide/micro_frontends_in_open_edx.html#required-environment-variables>`__.

+To have ecommerce send users to this receipt page (instead of its own), there are two items to set in ecommerce:
+1) Django admin waffle flag: enable_receipts_via_ecommerce_mfe
+2) ECOMMERCE_MICROFRONTEND_URL environment variable

 This micro-frontend has no additional required environment variables.